alabou/bcp-006-01/docs/NMOS With H.264.md

 > The Flow bit_rate property is not included in the previous criterion to allow changing HRD parameters to adapt to IP usable bandwidth changing conditions in `static` mode.

-A Receiver with this capability set to "strict" requires that a coded stream uses picture parameter sets that are defined once and associated to at most one Flow and at most one sequence parameter set tha tis defined once.
+A Receiver with this capability set to "strict" requires that a coded stream uses picture parameter sets that are defined once and associated to at most one Flow and at most one sequence parameter set that is defined once.
 Such parameter sets MAY be obtained out-of-band or in-band depending on the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain picture parameter sets associated to only one Flow and one sequence parameter set.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender transmits the picture parameter sets associated to the Flow in-band along with a sequence parameter set.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets.

 A Receiver with this capability set to "static" requires that a coded stream uses parameter sets associated to at most one Flow.
 Such parameter sets MAY be obtained out-of-band or in-band depending on the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain parameter sets associated to only one Flow.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender transmits the parameter sets associated to the Flow in-band.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets.